mrrw/nixos-HP/home/mrrw/lib/audio/exports/TMF_I_am_the_Destroyer/0_README.txt

-I am the Destroyer
+Album:  I am the Destroyer

-Rename dismembered_armistice East_Palistine_23
+Pass artwork by Scott

-Don't forget "New Diaspora"
+develop melodies for track: "New Diaspora"

 Possible tracks to be requested of Scott:
 	"Dismembered Armistice"